 Anesthesia is excellent for the completion of many complex procedures in one visit without any knowledge of the work being done by the patient.
 Going to sleep requires our patients to breathe in the anesthetic gasses through a face mask which is quick and painless.

-An IV and airway are placed after induction which gives the anesthesia provider and staff full control of your safety.
+An airway is placed after induction which gives the anesthesia provider and staff full control of your safety.
 The dentist at this time will have a perfect view of your mouth for maximum efficiency.
 This is what makes full mouth restoration possible with ideal comfort using general anesthesia.

 General anesthesia also ensures that you will not have any pain or memory of the procedure whatsoever.